ampproject/amphtml/extensions/amp-story-interactive/README.md

 ## Sizing

 The component follows the container model.
 The size can be changed by overriding the element's font-size, which by default will be set to `3*var(--story-page-vmin)`.
-The component has an inherited `min-width: 14ems` and `max-width: 25ems`, unless it's a binary-poll or results, in which case it will have `max-width:18em`.
-This makes it occupy 75% of the width on portrait stories by default.
-The height will depend on the font-size and number of lines on the prompt.
-The width can be overridden as well, but it has to adhere to the min and max width.
+The component has a `min-width: 14ems` and `max-width: 25ems`, unless it's a binary-poll or results, in which case it will have `max-width:18em`.
+This makes it occupy 75% of the width on portrait stories by default, but the width can be overridden with a CSS rule to any value in between the min and max.
+The height will depend on the font-size and number of lines on the prompt, so it cannot be specified.

-Overriding the font-size in ems will make the component behave consistent with aspect-ratios.

 The demos section contains updated CSS to reflect all the mesurements in ems.

-## Creating pixel-perfect layouts with interactive components
+### Creating pixel-perfect layouts with interactive components using aspect-ratio

 While the component by default adapts to the screen size with the variable font-size, it doesn't stay perfectly consistent across screen sizes.
 It's possible to use the aspect-ratio layer in order to create layouts that will scale perfectly with different screen sizes, by using the `em` units on the component.

+The width can be set either in ems or percentages of the parent width, and it will behave perfectly consistent (while keeping it between the min and max widths).

 <table>
 <tr>